poojanagrawal/mesalabs-day1/lab1/README.md

 <details>
 <summary>Show answer</summary>

-Broadly speaking, you can add mass loss by either setting a negative value to the field `mass_change` or with some `wind_scheme`.
+By default, there is no mass loss due to winds.
+You can add mass loss by setting a negative value to the field `mass_change` or with some `wind_scheme`.

 </details>